-While the best VPNs are primarily known as privacy tools, one of the top VPN uses is to use the service to make yourself appear to be in a location that you’re not.
-So, if you’re in the US, you could use your VPN to make it seem like you’re in the UK, Japan, South Africa or Russia.
+While the best VPN services are primarily known as privacy tools, one of the top VPN uses is to use the software to make yourself appear to be in a location that you’re not.
+So, if you’re in the US, you could change your location with a VPN to make it seem like you’re in the UK, Japan, South Africa or Australia.

 If that sounds like it’d take some heavy lifting on your end to make happen, though, you’d be mistaken – modern VPNs are incredibly easy to use, and make this process possible in just a couple of clicks.
 So, here’s our complete guide to changing your location with a VPN.